nuxeo/nuxeo-python-client/README.rst

 Setup
 ~~~~~

-Install `Python <https://www.python.org/downloads/>`__ and then use
-``pip`` to install all the required libraries:

 ::

     $ git clone https://github.com/nuxeo/nuxeo-python-client
     $ cd nuxeo-python-client
-    $ pip install -r requirements.txt
+    $ python setup.py develop

 Test
 ~~~~

-A Nuxeo Platform instance needs to be running on ``http://localhost:8080/nuxeo`` for the tests to be run.
+A Nuxeo Platform instance needs to be running on ``http://localhost:8080/nuxeo`` for the tests to be run, and then:

-Tests can be launched on Python Nosetests with:

 ::

-    $ nosetests -v
+    $ python setup.py test

-Tests can be launched without a server with Maven and Nosetests:
+Tests can be launched without a server with Maven and pytest:

 ::